dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 If the SG rule application were not per process, but per fleet, this would be more difficult to achieve in particular with the second reason given below: independent processes that have their own memory space and  no synchronization and no shared state.

 In a nutshell, the  existing multiprocessing spine becomes a **routing fabric design for SG rule intent**.
-An SG rule applicatoin overlay over a physical network that is clearly defined through the multi-processing design.
+An SG rule application overlay over a physical network that is clearly defined through the multi-processing design.

+Another subtle benefit of per‑process SG application is that it naturally aligns SG propagation with the lifecycle of each process.
+Because each process applies rules immediately before initiating SSH and installation work, it guarantees that the SG propagation windowoverlaps with the exact moment that process needs network readiness.
+This avoids timing gaps where a process begins SSH attempts before
+AWS has propagated the rules.
+This will make more sense in light of the second reason below, and the sections below regarding the nature of multi-processing environments and AWS API calls.

 - The second reason is due to the nature of SG rule appliaction via the AWS API call in multi-processing environments.
-The objective to to ensure that under all circumstances the rule applcation is successful to all nodes (threads) across all processes.
+The objective to ensure that under all circumstances the rule applcation is successful to all nodes (threads) across all processes.
 Even if the first reason (design reason) were not necessary, and the SG rules were uniform througout the entire fleet of nodes, the SG rule application should still be done per process.